slytomcat/yd-go/README.md

   - "StopDaemon" - Flag that shows should be the daemon stopped on app closure

 ## Get
-Download source from master branch and unzip it to the go source folder ($GOHATH/src) (it can be removed after buiding and installation).
+Download source from master branch and unzip or just clone repository .
-Change current directoru to the progect folder
-    cd $GOHATH/src/yd-go/

 ## Build
 For building this prject the additional packages are requered: